Worries Of People Who Have No Friends

 - Your current circle may unintentionally drive some people away.
 Not every social group is a high-end club other people want to be a member of.
 For example, people may think your friends are obnoxious and not want to hang out with you if it means having to put up with them too.

 - Your friends may deliberately drive people away.
-You may want new friends, but they may be happy with the status quo and resistant to outsiders.
+You might want new friends, but they may be happy with the status quo and resistant to outsiders.
 If you invite someone to your weekly board game night your friends may be rude to them.

 I won't insult your intelligence and claim having no friends is an advantage, but there are two small ways it can help: